Sustainable Development Goals |

 Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.

-Principle 4: the elimination of all forms of forced and compulsory labor.
+Principle 4: the elimination of all forms of forced and compulsory labour.

 Principle 5: the effective abolition of child labor.